 Step 1, book the Eurostar from London to Brussels at www.eurostar.com.

-If you're returning, book this as a round trip, because Eurostar return fares are significantly cheaper than two one-ways.
+If you're returning, book this as a round trip, because Eurostar return fares are cheaper than two one-ways.
 You print your own ticket or can load it into the Eurostar app on your phone.

 -